HomePhilosophy archiveAboutTags

 J. G. Ballard’s Crash: is it Science Fiction?

-So far, so good.
-But there’s another important defining characteristic of science fiction: its imagined worlds are, or pretend to be, explicable in terms of science, whether social or physical science.
-There is no magic as there is in the fantasy genre, which doesn’t pretend to refer back to anything we can recognize as knowledge—mythology and mysticism having lost their epistemic currency.
+The imagined worlds of SF are, or at least pretend to be, explicable in terms of science, whether social or natural science.
+There is no magic, as there is in the fantasy genre.
+Fantasy doesn’t even pretend to refer back to anything we can recognize as knowledge, mythology and mysticism having lost their epistemic currency.
 Magic doesn’t have to be explained, but time travel does.
-Or more accurately, we are expected to believe that time travel has become possible thanks to scientific breakthroughs, even if they are not explicated, and even if — as is usually the case — the explication is pseudoscience (perhaps this is the only good pseudoscience).
+Or more accurately, in SF we are expected to believe that time travel has become possible thanks to scientific breakthroughs, even if they are not explicated, and even if—as is usually the case—the explication is pseudoscience (perhaps this is the only good pseudoscience).

 Incidentally, it seems to me that this underlying realism is what ensures that cognitive estrangement always refers back to the reader’s reality, even when this is not intended by the author or sought for by the reader.
 For pure escapism, you have to go to fantasy.
-It’s quite possible that this is what the “cognitive” is doing in Suvin’s scheme: the reader of science fiction thinks the relation between current knowledge and the world of the story, whereas the reader of fantasy has to dumbly accept what is presented: Oh ok, this little guy has a sword that glows blue when there are orcs around.
+It’s quite possible that this is what the “cognitive” is doing in Suvin’s scheme: the reader of SF thinks the relation between current knowledge and the world of the story, whereas the reader of fantasy has to dumbly accept what is presented: Oh ok, this little guy has a sword that glows blue when there are orcs around.
 Cool.

-The point I’m trying to get to is that the novum of Crash is not a credible extrapolation, and is not even meant to be, so the book cannot be science fiction.
+The point I’m trying to get to is that the novum of Crash is not a credible extrapolation, and is not even meant to be, so the book cannot be SF.
 Although the tone of the novel is rational, clinical and technical, there is no attempt to make the reader believe that such a community of car crash fetishists could ever exist, no psychological explanation offered for the development of this sexual behaviour qua paraphilia.
 It is fantastical.
 Of course, it would be perverse to describe it as a fantasy novel, so a better word is surreal.
 And this fits with Ballard’s influences and interests.
 The novum of Crash does relate to our reality; it’s just that it is not a relation of realism, but rather of surreal exaggeration.

 As for the project of definition, my breezy intervention belies the fact that literary theorists have been debating the definition of SF, and the very legitimacy of the definitional project itself, since the 1960s.
 What I have done, probably, is emphasize some dominant features among an unlimited web of family resemblances, to use Wittgenstein’s concept: in looking at SF we see “a complicated network of similarities overlapping and criss-crossing: sometimes overall similarities, sometimes similarities of detail,” and we apply the label “as in spinning a thread we twist fibre on fibre.
 And the strength of the thread does not reside in the fact that some one fibre runs through its whole length, but in the overlapping of many fibres.”
 (Philosophical Investigations, §66)